-Your comfort zone is an emotional state where you feel familiar and safe, which lowers your stress and anxiety.
+Your comfort zone is an emotional state where you feel familiar and safe, lowering your stress and anxiety.
 It’s a safe zone where you feel protected from any possible risks.

 Why do people stay in comfort zones?

-People stay in the comfort zone due to the fear of the unknown and judgment.
+People stay in their comfort zone due to the fear of the unknown and judgment.
 These two are the primary reasons people do not step out of their comfort zone.